11 B2B Sales Techniques That Win Deals in 2026

 2. Address difficult questions

-Once you do make contact with prospects and begin to establish a correspondence, difficult questions are sure to arise.
+Once you do make contact with prospects and begin establishing correspondence, difficult questions are sure to arise.
+A prospect might ask if your product could do something it’s not able to do, inquire about a churned customer, or compare you to a competitor.

 Don’t panic.
 It may sound counterintuitive, but one of the best B2B sales techniques is to be honest.
 Don’t lie about your product’s limitations, or promise additional services your CSMs can’t provide.

-If a well-known company ended their contract with you, focus on what did work well, and where that company did benefit from your product.
-Then, send them case studies that highlight just how much value your company has provided other customers.
+If a well-known company ended its contract with you, focus on what did work well, then send case studies that highlight just how much value your company has provided other customers.

 And, if difficult questions lead prospects to cut ties, it’s better to scrap a deal earlier in the game than later on, after you’ve already invested significant time and resources nurturing them.